 - Add salt and spices for flavor.
 Once the dried chickpeas have been coated in a little oil, sprinkle on some salt and spices for flavor.
 My favorite go-to seasoning is garlic salt, but a combination of fine sea salt and different ground spices works great as well.

-This sheet pan dinner only covers veggies and a plant-based protein source, so you’ll need to think through what else to serve with the veggies and chickpeas.
-Below I’ll list out some of my favorite foods to pair with this sheet pan recipe to round out the meal!
+This sheet pan dinner only covers veggies and a plant-based protein source, so you'll need to think through what else to serve with the veggies and chickpeas.

 - A grain: Brown rice, quinoa, couscous, etc.